 An oil sands project

-Christina Lake is one of our two producing oil sands projects, and is located approximately 150 kilometres southeast of Fort McMurray, in northeast Alberta.
+Our 100 percent-owned Christina Lake project is one of our two producing oil sands operations in northeastern Alberta and is located approximately 120 kilometres southeast of Fort McMurray.
 The oil at Christina Lake is about 375 metres underground.
-It's so deep that we have to use specialized technology to drill and pump the oil to the surface.
+It's so deep that we have to use specialized technology to drill and pump it to the surface.
 The technology we use is called steam-assisted gravity drainage (SAGD).

 Construction of our pilot project at Christina Lake began in 2000 and first production occurred two years later.
-The project is expected to operate for more than 30 years.
-Christina Lake is part of our 50/50 joint venture with ConocoPhillips.
+In 2019, Christina Lake produced approximately 195,000 barrels of oil per day (bbls/d).

-Today, our Christina Lake project is one of the most efficient SAGD facilities in the industry.
+Today, Christina Lake is one of the most efficient SAGD facilities in the industry.
 It has a low steam to oil ratio (SOR), which means it uses less water and natural gas and creates fewer greenhouse gas emissions to produce a barrel of oil than other oil sands facilities of the same size.
-In 2015, the project had an average SOR of 1.7.
-This means we used approximately 1.7 barrels of steam to produce one barrel of oil.
+In 2019, the project had an average SOR of 2.0 This means we used approximately two barrels of steam to produce one barrel of oil.

 We have an additional 100 percent owned oil sands asset called Narrows Lake that could be tied back to the pre-existing infrastructure at Christina Lake.
 Narrows Lake could support incremental production from Christina Lake if we decide to develop this asset.